Backbone of the BEF

 Arriving at the US East Coast docks, the horses and mules were loaded on transport ships heading for Britain.
 Resting them back to peak condition at this stage would have taken too much time, so the Remount Service decided it was best to simply get the gruelling transatlantic journey over with.
 Again, any animal looking ill or with a high temperature was taken out of the line.
 Once on the ships, and after a degree of coaxing, the animals were placed in the stalls and given round-the-clock checks when the voyage started.
 One has to feel sympathetic for the men having to feed, water and care for the creatures and, after three weeks below decks, the smell must have been terrible.

 As the new and expanded BEF of 1915 and 1916 took shape, many city men, often with no equine experience at all, suddenly found themselves in charge of unfamiliar animals.
-However, those in command displayed an amazing aptitude in turning these city boys into rustics who knew how to get the best from their animals.
-This was done through education programmes run by the Veterinary Corps that included a basic ten-day course of lectures for both infantry and artillery transport officers.
+However, those in command displayed great aptitude in turning these city boys into rustics who got the best results from their animals.
+This was done through education programmes run by the Veterinary Corps, including a basic ten-day course of lectures for both infantry and artillery transport officers.
 At its peak, this course was attended by up to 50 officers and 300 NCOs a month.
-Even with a basic knowledge of disease and veterinary science, horses and mules could be treated on the spot for minor ailments.
+Even with a basic knowledge of disease and veterinary science, horses and mules could now be treated on the spot for minor ailments.
 The semi-trained eye could also diagnose a more serious case early on, getting the horse or mule sent away for prompt veterinary treatment before illness took hold and caused greater damage.
 Because of the Veterinary Corps' efforts, a British Army horse or mule taken out of line, had a 78% chance of recovering and returning to active service.
 Given that modern veterinary science as we know it was still in its infancy, one can only describe this result as extremely impressive.

-*And before we laugh too hard, it’s worth noting that this man went on to win the Military Cross.
+*Before we laugh too hard, it is worth noting this man went on to win the Military Cross.
 He is unnamed because Galtrey was writing in wartime.

 Exactly the same would happen again and again in the mud-and-blood of Third Ypres.
 A heart-wrenching account of a draught animal's plight was recorded by Lieutenant R G Dixon, 14th Battery, Royal Garrison Artillery: 'Heaving about in the filthy mud of the road was an unfortunate mule with both of his forelegs shot away.
 The poor brute, suffering God knows what untold agonies and terrors, was trying desperately to get to its feet which weren't there.
 Writhing and heaving, tossing its head about in its wild attempts, not knowing that it no longer had any front legs.
 I had my revolver with me, but couldn't get near the animal, which lashed out at us with its hind legs and tossed its head unceasingly.
 Jerry's shells were arriving pretty fast – we made some desperate attempts to get the mule so that I could put a bullet behind its ear into the brain, but to no avail.
 By lingering there, trying to put the creature out of its pain, I was risking not only my life but also my companions'.
 The shelling got more intense – perhaps one would hit the poor thing and put it out of its misery.'